SRE-Nelson/sre_lab4_memscan_reference/README.md

 addresses.
 Let's explore every grain of sand on our islands.

 #### Links
-The project's home page:  https://github.com/marknelsonengineer-sp23/sre_lab4_memscan  (hosted by GitHub)
+The project's git repository is at:  https://github.com/marknelsonengineer-sp23/sre_lab4_memscan  (hosted by GitHub)

-The source code is documented at:  https://www2.hawaii.edu/~marknels/sre/memscan  (hosted by The University of Hawaii at Mnoa)
+The source code is documented at:  https://mark.nelson.engineer/srcdoc/memscan1/

 # Memscan
 Memscan is an assignment for my Software Reverse Engineering class.